Why Mexican judicial reform is causing a rift with the US

 Why We Wrote ThisA story focused on

-Mexican President López Obrador is pushing a controversial reform package through the legislature before leaving office.
+Mexican President Andrés Manuel López Obrador is pushing a controversial reform package through the legislature before leaving office.
 While he sees changes in how judges are selected as a win for democracy, others, including the U.S., fear the loss of a key independent institution.

 Others worry it’s a political play.